Enjoy Kyoto’s off-the-beaten-track areas

 Route 565, Higashi-yoshihara, Maizuru-shi, Kyoto

-A truly undiscovered gem in Kyoto, it’s a rural seaside town with 230 gorgeous funaya buildings over a five-kilometreaa stretch of coast.
+A truly undiscovered gem in Kyoto, it’s a rural seaside town with 230 gorgeous funaya buildings over a five-kilometre stretch of coast.
 You can take a boat trip around the lake and take incredible shots or just simply enjoy the atmosphere of the village.
 This was one of my favourite places on the whole trip.

 There’s a lot to do in the area since younger generations are returning to Ine and opening inns, cafes, and restaurants within the funaya.
 This is an amazing place to try the local fish dishes since everything is freshly caught.